Key changes

 No requirement to file an annual return.

-• Must be filed annually.
+• Must be completed annually.

 Manner of preparing financial statements